A mathematical study of the excess growth rate: Introduction

-The excess growth rate does not only appear in finance.
-In the rest of Section \ref{sec:2}, we show that it can be readily linked to various concepts in information theory, statistical physics and probability.
-In particular, we show: \begin{itemize} \item the excess growth rate can be interpreted in terms of the {\it Helmholtz free energy}, and has a {\it variational representation} (Section \ref{sec:variational}); \item the difference between L.~Campbell's measure of average code length \cite{campbell1965coding} and Shannon's one can be expressed in terms of the excess growth rate (Section \ref{sec:Campbell}); \item the excess growth rate emerges in a large deviation principle of the {\it scaled Dirichlet distribution} (Definition \ref{def:scaled.Dirichlet}), analogous to how the relative entropy features in Sanov's theorem (Section \ref{sec:probabilistic}). \end{itemize} Several more connections, including correspondences with the {\it R\'{e}nyi divergence} and {\it cross-entropy}, and the {\it logarithmic divergence} \cite{PW16, PW18, W18} in {\it information geometry}, can also be found in the paper.
-In fact, the excess growth rate can be expressed directly in terms of the relative entropy using algebraic operations on the simplex in {\it compositional data analysis} (Lemma \ref{lem:link.rel.entr}).
-Nevertheless, our body of results go well beyond this identity.
+Our first contribution in this paper is to show that the excess growth rate, similar to the relative entropy, is deeply connected to familiar concepts in information theory, statistical physics and probability.
+In particular, we show that:\footnote{These connections are not used in the axiomatic characterizations.} \begin{itemize} \item the excess growth rate can be interpreted in terms of the {\it Helmholtz free energy}, and has a {\it variational representation} (Section \ref{sec:variational}); \item the difference between L.~Campbell's measure of average code length \cite{campbell1965coding} and Shannon's one can be expressed in terms of the excess growth rate (Section \ref{sec:Campbell}); \item the excess growth rate emerges in a large deviation principle of the {\it scaled Dirichlet distribution} (Definition \ref{def:scaled.Dirichlet}), analogous to how the relative entropy features in Sanov's theorem (Section \ref{sec:probabilistic}). \end{itemize} Several more connections, including correspondences with the {\it R\'{e}nyi divergence} and {\it cross-entropy}, and the {\it logarithmic divergence} \cite{PW16, PW18, W18} in information geometry \cite{A16}, can also be found in the paper.
+In fact, the excess growth rate can be expressed directly in terms of the relative entropy using algebraic operations on the simplex in compositional data analysis (Lemma \ref{lem:link.rel.entr}).
+Nevertheless, our body of results goes well beyond this identity.

-In Section \ref{sec:characterization}, we present a collection of three novel {\it axiomatic characterization theorems} that uniquely determine the excess growth rate (possibly up to a multiplicative constant) based on natural invariance and analytic properties.
-Axiomatic characterizations of various information-theoretic quantities have been studied by many researchers, beginning with Shannon himself \cite[Theorem 2]{shannon1948mathematical} (another classic is R\'{e}nyi's paper \cite{R61}).
+Our main contribution, presented in Section \ref{sec:characterization}, is a collection of three {\it axiomatic characterization theorems} that uniquely determine the excess growth rate, possibly up to a multiplicative constant, based on natural invariance and algebraic properties.
+Axiomatic characterizations of various information-theoretic quantities have been studied by many researchers, beginning with Shannon himself~\cite[Theorem 2]{shannon1948mathematical} (another classic is R\'{e}nyi's paper \cite{R61}).
 To give a flavor of some of the ideas involved, consider the fundamental {\it additive property} of the Shannon entropy: